jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 `DecoratorAction` is a `PrototypeAction`, which contains an attribute reference back to `Action`.

 `Unpacking` unpacks the enclosed `Package`s from the main Package, and it executes its `action` for each enclosed `Package` with it as the Context.
 This looks a lot like the [Composite Design Pattern](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html), which is used for `ActionList`, but it’s slightly different.
-Composite iterates through its sub-`Action`s defined in the composite object parse tree.
-Decorator iterates through sub-`Package` objects in the `Package`.
+Composite iterates through its sub-`Action`s defined in the composite object parse tree executing the original `package` for each of its sub-`Action`s.
+Decorator iterates through sub-`Package` objects executing its sole `action` for each of the `sub-`Package`s in the original `package`.

 This allowed us write lines like this in the script:
 ```code